k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: player poly'd into a centaur reported incorrect body parts
 - Fix: tweak to forged objects having an object property when they shouldn't
 - Fix: multishot bonuses with various races
+- Fix: locking then unlocking the Sokoban closet doors prevents them from being sealed